 Top California Workers’ Compensation Insurance Companies

 Companies that have previous claims or work in hazardous industries

-|The Zenith||Businesses with outdoor workers including agricultural laborers and seasonal workers
+Outdoor workers including agricultural laborers and seasonal workers

-|Employers Holdings||Restaurants and fast food franchise owners who require special coverage because of unique payroll needs|
+Restaurants and fast food franchise owners who require special coverage

-California State Compensation Insurance Fund
+State Compensation Insurance Fund

-The California State Compensation Insurance Fund is the largest provider of workers’ compensation insurance in the state and among the top 10 in the country.
-It guarantees workers’ compensation insurance for companies seeking breaks on high-premiums or unable to obtain coverage from a private insurer.
+State Compensation Insurance Fund is the largest provider of workers’ compensation insurance in the state and among the top 10 in the country.
+It guarantees workers’ compensation insurance for companies that are seeking breaks on high premiums or unable to obtain coverage from a private insurer.
 As California’s competitive state fund, State Compensation Insurance Fund is ideal for businesses in high-risk industries or that need to get workers’ compensation insurance quickly to cover casual or seasonal laborers.

 The Zenith is a Canadian-owned insurer and one of the largest commercial insurance companies in the nation.
 The carrier has a special program for agribusiness, which makes it highly attractive to the ranch and farm communities along the California coast.
-The Zenith understands that the needs of business owners change, and policies need to be adjusted during seasonal cycles.
+Plus, The Zenith understands that the needs of business owners change, so policies need to be adjusted during seasonal cycles.

 What California Workers’ Compensation Insurance Covers

-- Medical expenses: Pays $10,000 within 24 hours of a claim to cover emergency medical bills; also covers other health care expenses, including prescription medications associated with injuries or illnesses at work.
+- Medical expenses: Pays $10,000 within 24 hours of a claim to cover emergency medical bills; also covers other health care expenses, including prescription medications, equipment, and travel associated with injuries or illnesses at work

-- Rehabilitation Expenses: Covers costs of physical therapy and rehabilitation to help the injured employee recuperate.
+- Rehabilitation expenses: Covers costs of physical therapy and rehabilitation to help the injured employee recuperate

 What California Workers’ Compensation Insurance Doesn’t Cover